 - Be prepared without U.S. Government supervision, endorsement, direction, or direct government involvement;

-- Include sufficient detail to permit a determination that USAID support could be worthwhile and the proposed work could benefit USAID's research and development or other responsibilities;
+- Include sufficient detail to permit a determination that we support could be worthwhile and the proposed work could benefit our research and development or other responsibilities;

 Unsolicited proposals and applications must contain the following: